 Building the simple life

-indicative of how building traditions once worked.
-The conventions, expectations and common practices of building resided in the minds of all participants—client, designer and builder.
-All it took was a simple sketch for everyone to understand the design.
+The incident was characteristic of Easton--his informal, can-do attitude, his willingness to jump in and solve a problem.
+It also shows how building traditions once worked.
+Common practices, conventions, and expectations of a building tradition resided in the minds of all participants—client, designer and builder.
+In this case, all it took was a simple sketch for everyone to see the design.

 Another Easton client, Laura Rinkle Johnson, wrote in a 1912 article for The Craftsman: "There are no 'fake' beams or posts in the house; every stick of timber is just what it appears to be, and does just what it seems to be doing."
 Without additional finishes, this was surely the cheapest way to build.

-Architect Irving J. Gill, writing in The Craftsman in 1916, extolled their virtues: "Redwood houses look as natural a part of the forest and canyon as a tawny mushroom or gray stone...
+Architect Irving J. Gill, writing in The Craftsman in 1916, praised their virtues: "Redwood houses look as natural a part of the forest and canyon as a tawny mushroom or gray stone...
 Everybody... lives therein happier than a king, enjoying a simple, free life, breathing eucalyptus and pine-scented air, resting full length in flower-starred grass, bathing in the fern-bordered streams."

 Easton becomes a skilled designer-builder

-Easton's office drawings and records have not survived.
+Easton's drawings and office records have not survived.
 During the twelve years he lived in Pasadena, he designed and built perhaps twenty-five houses.
-He promoted his services offering a "maximum of effect with the minimum of expense."
-This led some to call him "the poor man's architect," which meant he was an architect for the middle class.
+He promoted his design-build services offering a "maximum of effect with the minimum of expense."
+This led some to call him "the poor man's architect," which really meant he was an architect for the middle class.
 As with Curtis, Easton worked directly with clients, drew minimal plans, developed budgets and managed the projects.
 Their success depended upon strong craft traditions and resourceful workers—not subcontractors, but a small crew who labored together from start to finish building one house at a time.

 Easton's preference to allow his designs to evolve during construction produced houses uniquely adapted to their sites.
 A good example was the 1908 ranch house built for Laura Rinkle Johnson and her family.
 The site was the former San Pasqual Ranch, down the road from Charles and Henry Greene's Bandini house.
 It was a five-acre parcel that included three acres of orange groves and twelve live oak.
 "The completed home," Johnson wrote in The Craftsman, "seems just as much a part of the landscape as the oak trees whose branches spread protectively above the roof."

-Easton's now familiar shacks rested lightly on the ground, and enclosed a garden to the south.
+Easton's now familiar shacks rested lightly on the ground and enclosed a garden to the south.
 Along the north side of the house, facing the San Gabriel Mountains, Easton built a brick-paved and covered veranda.
 Protected from the sun, this porch served as an outdoor living room in the hot summer months.
 Johnson described her delight in sitting on the veranda, surrounded by native and exotic plants, and watching birds come to the reflecting pool.
 It could have been a passage from Ramona.
 Inside, the house was only one room deep, ensuring good light and cross ventilation.
 The breakfast room opened to morning sun, and the dining room windows framed a distant view of Mount Baldy.

-Likely with Hunt's influence, Easton was included in the 1913 Los Angeles Architectural Club exhibition.
+Perhaps with Hunt's influence, Easton was included in the 1913 Los Angeles Architectural Club exhibition.
 His name was listed in the annual as an "Architect."
 Within a brief decade the high school manual arts training teacher had advanced to architect in the eyes of the profession.
-The houses Easton built in those ten years gave clear expression to the Arts and Crafts ideals of integration, harmony and solid workmanship--the same values he impressed upon students at Lemont High School.
+The houses Easton built during those ten years gave clear expression to the Arts and Crafts ideals of integration, harmony and solid workmanship--the same values he impressed upon students at Lemont High School.

 Closure too soon